 FAFSA Simplification Act

-The FAFSA Simplification Act aims to streamline the application process and need assessment procedures for federal student aid.
-Starting with the 2024-25 award year, this Act made significant changes to the Free Application for Federal Student Aid (FAFSA) form, calculation of financial need, and policies and procedures for schools that participate in federal student aid programs.
+Starting with the 2024-25 award year, the FAFSA Simplification Act made significant changes to the Free Application for Federal Student Aid (FAFSA) form, calculation of financial need, and policies and procedures for schools that participate in federal student aid programs.

 All FAFSA contributors (student, parents, spouse, etc.) will need an FSA ID.
-Please view the videos below for more information on how to create an FSA ID, and who qualifies as a contributor on the FAFSA form.
+Please view the video below for more information on how to create an FSA ID.

 Video: How to Create an Account and Username (FSA ID) for StudentAid.gov